benbrastmckie/VSCodium/README.md

 If you have setup an SSH Key, you can select the SSH address, copying it to the clipboard.
 Otherwise, copy the HTTPS address to the clipboard.

-Open `setting.json` in VSCode with `ctrl + shift + p` and typing 'Preferences: Open User Settings (JSON)'.
+Open `setting.json` in VSCodium with `ctrl + shift + p` and typing 'Preferences: Open User Settings (JSON)'.
 Right-click on the file tab to 'Copy Path' to the `settings.json` file.
 Open the "Explorer" tab on the top left, navigating to the directory which contains `settings.json`.
-Note that you may need to show hidden files by right-clicking inside the search menu that VSCode will open.
+Note that you may need to show hidden files by right-clicking inside the search menu that VSCodium will open.

 Open the "Source Control" tab also on the top left and select "Initialize Repository".
 You can then add a remote by clicking the three dots in the top right of the "Source Control" panel, selecting `remote -> add`.
-You can then enter the address copied to the clipboard from before, naming the remote "VSCode" or whatever you like.
+You can then enter the address copied to the clipboard from before, naming the remote "VSCodium" or whatever you like.

 Note that if you have already made changes to the `settings.json` file on your machine, you will want to save those before proceeding.
 One easy way to do this is to temporarily rename `settings.json` as `save.settings.json`.